New York City transit fares: Token and change

 In 1970 the fare was raised to 30 cents.
-This token is 23mm in diameter with a Y cut out, and is known as the "Large Y Cutout".
+This token is 23 mm in diameter with a Y cut out, and is known as the "Large Y Cutout".
 The token did not always change with the fare: in 1972, when the fare increased from 30 to 35 cents, the MTA simply raised the prices of existing tokens (although a change in token size had been mulled).
-Another fare rise in 1980, which brought the fare from 50 to 60 cents, did result in the issuance of a 1mm smaller token (now 22mm) of solid design (no Y cutout) and is known as the "Large Solid" (as the 1953 solid was much smaller).
+Another fare rise in 1980, which brought the fare from 50 to 60 cents, did result in the issuance of a 1 mm smaller token (now 22mm) of solid design (no Y cutout) and is known as the "Large Solid" (as the 1953 solid was much smaller).

+On August 31, 1969, exact fares in tokens or coins became required on buses, with bus operators no longer providing change to reduce robberies. would be locked in the fare box.
+Following the change, bus loading times were reduced by over 50 percent, traffic accidents were down by 25 percent since bus operators could focus on driving buses, and holdups of bus operators were reduced from about 50 per month to about zero.

 For the 75th anniversary of the subway in 1979 (also called the Diamond Jubilee), a special token with a small off-center diamond cutout and engraved images of a 1904 subway car and kiosk were issued.
 Many were purchased as keepsakes and were not used for rides.

 A new design of tokens were issued in April 1986, which was 4 months after a raise in fare.
-These "Bulls-eye" tokens have a 8mm steel center that is magnetically attractive.
-There are three versions of this token: the first having miniscule SJD initials on the token, of which were surreptitiously placed in the design by a retiring director of revenue; Sylvester J. Dobosz.
+These "Bulls-eye" tokens have a 8 mm steel center that is magnetically attractive.
+There are three versions of this token: the first having minuscule SJD initials on the token, of which were surreptitiously placed in the design by a retiring director of revenue; Sylvester J. Dobosz.
 The second order lacked the SJD initials, which were ordered removed by the NYCTA, and finally the "Archer Avenue Extension 12-88 Bulls-eye" to commemorate the opening of the Archer Avenue lines in Queens.
 The last iteration of tokens, which began use (they were sold prior to entering use) on November 12, 1995, featured a red brass plated steel core with a pentagon-shaped punch hole in the center and were called the "Five Borough Token".